noi-techpark/mail-dispatcher/README.md

 This property represents the ARN of a AWS role that will be associated to the deployed function.

+#### Configuration property: aws.bouncesTopic

+    Required: false
+    Type: string (AWS ARN)

+This property represents the ARN of the SNS topic that will be triggered/notified in case of bounced emails.

+#### Configuration property: aws.complaintsTopic

+    Required: false
+    Type: string (AWS ARN)

+This property represents the ARN of the SNS topic that will be triggered/notified in case of complaints.

+#### Configuration property: aws.deliveriesTopic

+    Required: false
+    Type: string (AWS ARN)

+This property represents the ARN of the SNS topic that will be triggered/notified when emails are delivered.

 ## Usage

 The `mail-dispatcher` executable provides multiple sub-commands, namely